 When searching for a hostal in San Sebastian be aware that there are three distinct areas to choose from which are all adjacent to one another.
 The commercial Centro area tends to have more availability than the Parte Vieja whilst across the river to the east in Gros you find a less hectic area within easy distance of the Old Quarter.
 From the hostals in Gros it’s only a short walk from the RENFE station and if you happen to arrive by car you have more parking options at Parkings Kursaal, Cataluña and Txofre than there than in the other two areas.
 No prizes for guessing where my preference lies!
 Of course if you’re a young backpacker without a vehicle you may well prefer to be right in the middle of the Parte Vieja.
 To be perfectly honest, it doesn’t make a lot of difference once you’re in this general area as everywhere you’ll be wanting to see is within walking distance.

-The first three hostals listed below are my personal favourite.
+The hostals listed below are my personal favourite.
 They are housed in established city apartment blocks and have been tastefully refurbished.
 Their central locations are ideal for visitors and lifts are available to the hostel level.
 The owners and staff are extremely friendly and helpful.
 All rooms have en suite bathroom and TV, breakfast is available as well as wifi internet access.

 Pension Kursaal (C/ Peña y Goñi, 2-1º dcha)